Nanoonga/chtml-masonry/README.md

 ## Overview

 **Computed HTML** (CHTML) is a programming model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.
-CHTML is orders of magnitude faster than conventional Dynamic HTML (DHTML), which manipulates the nodes of a rendered DOM in situ.

 **The Masonry layout** (also known as the Pinterest layout) is a matrix of semi-regular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.